sav-che/TL-2/Authors/Balbis, Giovanni-Batista (Jean-Baptiste in France) {std. Balb.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 287](https://www.biodiversitylibrary.org/item/103858#page/299/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 287](https://www.biodiversitylibrary.org/page/33265014) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Balbis, Giovanni-Batista {std.
 Balb.}|first entry]] for this author

 ### Author

-\* Balbis, Giovanni-Batista \[Jean-Baptiste in France\] (1765-1831), Italian (Piemont) botanist, studied medicine, succeeded Allioni as professor at the University of Torino and director of its Botanical Garden 1802-1814; dismissed as such in 1814 because he had served the French, in Torino, during the Napoleontic occupation; retired to Pavia working with D. Nocca on a *Flora ticinensis*; director of the Botanical Garden in Lyon, France 1819-1830; in retirement in Torino. (*Balb.*).
+\* Balbis, Giovanni-Batista \[Jean-Baptiste in France\] (1765-1831), Italian (Piemont) botanist, studied medicine, succeeded Allioni as professor at the University of Torino and director of its Botanical Garden 1802-1814; dismissed as such in 1814 because he had served the French, in Torino, during the Napoleontic occupation; retired to Pavia working with D. Nocca on a *Flora ticinensis*; director of the Botanical Garden in Lyon, France 1819-1830; in retirement in Torino.
+**Abbreviated name**: *Balb.*

 #### Herbarium and types